anonymized12026/diving-with-seals/README.md

 # diving-with-seals
-anonymized codebase and web application submmitted in conjuction with paper submission.
+anonymized codebase and web application submitted in conjuction with paper submission.

 ## Controls
 ### 2D devices